Home-modules/docs/usage/setup.md

 For each device:

 1. Navigate to Settings -> Rooms.
-2. Find the room you want to add the device to and click plug icon near it.
+2. Find the room you want to add the device to and click the plug icon near it.
 3. Click the '+' button at the end of the list.
 4. Choose the device type.
 5. Enter a name for the device.